As a reminder, for accurate information about COVID-19, you need to check CDC website!

 Tens of thousands of people all over the world have been infected by the deadly virus that originated from the province of Wuhan in Mainland China.
 The main way for this virus to be transmitted is through the saliva when an infected person sneezes or coughs.
 Anybody within six feet is susceptible to the virus.

 If another person inhales the water droplets that carry the virus, he will most likely contract the disease.
 The question now is how to not get a virus?
-Aside from practicing good personal hygiene (keeping your hands clean most of all), the best way to prevent the spread of the virus is by wearing a face mask.
+Aside from practicing good personal hygiene (keeping your hands clean most of all), the right way to prevent the spread of the virus is by wearing a face mask.

 You need to pick a mask that can filter the virus particles.
 However, many people still ask “can wearing a face mask protect you from the new virus?”.
 The answer is yes but it is still important to look for and wear the right one.